Glenn Youngkin's underage son was turned away from a voting precinct on Election Day, top county election official says - KESQ

 Youngkin, a Republican, defeated former Gov. Terry McAuliffe on Tuesday night, delivering a significant blow to Democrats, and signaling that the Republican Party heads into the 2022 midterms in a strong position.

+Canty wrote in her notes that at 9:30 a.m. on Election Day, a “17 yo voter came in requested ballot” but was “told he had to be 18 yo to vote today.”
+Canty writes that she offered him a voter registration but “he declined.”

+Canty goes on to write that the “same 17 yo voter… came back to request a ballot” around 10:00 a.m.
+It was here that Canty writes down Youngkin’s name.
+“Again offered opportunity to register.
+He declined if he wouldn’t be able to vote today,” she wrote.

-The Washington Post, which first reported the story, reported that Jennifer Chanty, the precinct captain at the Great Falls Library, said in an interview that she realized who the teen was when she looked at his identification and informed him that he was unable to vote because of his age.
-Chanty also told the Post that Youngkin returned to the precinct 20 minutes after his first inquiry and insisted that he be able to vote because “a friend who was also 17 had been allowed to cast a ballot.”
+The Washington Post, which first broke the story, spoke to the precinct head, who told the paper that Youngkin’s son believe he could vote because “a friend who was also 17 had been allowed to cast a ballot.”

-“I told him, ‘I don’t know what occurred with your friend, but you are not registered to vote today.
-You’re welcome to register, but you will not be voting today,'” Chanty told the Post.

 Devin O’Malley, a spokesman for the Youngkin campaign, said of the incident, “It’s unfortunate that while Glenn attempts to unite the Commonwealth around his positive message of better schools, safer streets, a lower cost of living, and more jobs, his political opponents—mad that they suffered historic losses this year—are pitching opposition research on a 17-year old kid who honestly misunderstood Virginia election law and simply asked polling officials if he was eligible to vote; when informed he was not, he went to school.”